Are you still having trouble finding the right installer to help you go solar in New Mexico?

 5. Do they subcontract their installations or electrical work?

-Some companies outsource roof inspection, solar panel installation, electrical work, and other tasks.
+Some companies outsource roof inspection, A solar panel (often used interchangeably with PV module) is a panel designed to absorb the sun's rays as a...
+More installation, electrical work, and other tasks.
 Sometimes, these third-parties lack the proper qualifications and licenses, leading to a poor job.

 Avoid these complications by working with a fully licensed installer that handles all aspects of the system installation in-house.
 Regardless of the size of a project, only our highly trained technicians work on installations from start to finish.